Djura22/oystercard_challenge/README.md

   	@balance = @balance + amount
   end

-* It was now then to refactor these sections to smarten them up a bit.
+* It was then time to refactor these sections to smarten them up a bit.
+Firstly a simple refactor of my new method.

+@balance += amount

+* Then the test, using '.to change' now to really condense things down.

+it 'receives input balance correctly' do
+    	expect{ subject.top_up 1 }.to change{ subject.balance }.by 1
+    end